Brideshead Revisited | 2012

 The ocean liner is stitched together from various locations.
 The wood-panelled lounge in which Charles Ryder (Matthew Goode) exhibits his jungle paintings is Eltham Palace, Court Yard, Eltham, SE9.
 A heady mix, this – once a medieval manor house fallen into disrepair, it was rescued and restored in the Thirties by the Courtauld family.
-The textile magnates built their glamorous Art Deco London showpiece next to the remains of the royal palace – which was originally Henry VIII’s boyhood home.
+The textile magnates built their glamorous Art Deco London showpiece next to the remains of the royal palace – which was originally boyhood home of King Henry VIII.

 A gift to film-makers, the house becomes King Richard’s private cinema in Richard Loncraine’s 1995 Richard III, and the home of slightly fey gangster Michael Gambon in comedy caper High Heels and Low Lifes.
 It can also be seen in the 2003 film of Dodie Smith’s novel I Capture the Castle, and it’s the gorgeous home of ferocious gangster Dorothy Macha (Ray Liotta) in Guy Ritchie’s Revolver.

 The silver deco ballroom, though, is the glamorous bar of the Park Lane Hotel, Piccadilly, W1.
-Neil Jordan used Park Lane’s gleaming splendour for both Mona Lisa and The End of the Affair.
-The hotel also appears in the savage Gangster No.1; as a restaurant and a beauty parlour in The Golden Compass, and as the ‘Zig Zag Club’ in legendary Madonna-Sean Penn turkey, Shanghai Surprise.
+Neil Jordan used the Park Lane’s gleaming splendour for both Mona Lisa and The End of the Affair.
+The hotel also appears in the savage Gangster No.1; as a 'Parisian' department store in The Danish Girl; as a 'New York' hotel in romcom Made Of Honor; as a restaurant and a beauty parlour in The Golden Compass, and as the ‘Zig Zag Club’ in legendary Madonna-Sean Penn turkey, Shanghai Surprise.

 The ship’s elegant corridors are Bethnal Green Town Hall, Cambridge Heath Road at Patriot Square – another screen favourite.
 The same interior featured in two Guy Ritchie films – as ‘Hatchet’ Harry’s office in Lock, Stock and Two Smoking Barrels and as Benicio Del Toro’s tailor’s in Snatch.
 It was transformed into the office of ‘Bijou’ record company supremo Eddie Izzard in Velvet Goldmine, into the ‘London marathon office’ for Run Fatboy Run, and into the ‘Lyon’s Corner House’ tea room for Atonement.